-Owning and using a small rv is more popular than ever -- and for a good reason.
+Small RVs are more popular than ever — and for a good reason.
 There has never been a better selection of small recreational vehicles to choose from than the current crop of RVs.
-Small RVs allow you to go almost anywhere -- from the smallest class B that drives like an SUV, to the largest Class C small RV that has most of the features of the big Class A RVs.
+Small RVs allow you to go almost anywhere — from the smallest class B that drives like an SUV, to the largest Class C small RV that has most of the features of the big Class A RVs.
 There is an RV to meet almost any lifestyle and budget.

 The first decision when you are thinking about buying an RV is whether to get a motorized RV or a towable RV.

 There are several options to choose from when picking out an RV or motorhome.
 Motorized RVs come in three main selections: class A, class B, and class C. It is important to decide which class of RV will best suit your needs before making a purchase.